Why Does My Dog Have a Runny Nose and What Should I Do?

 Sometimes there is nothing to get excited about.

 - If your dog has a clear nasal discharge when he is nervous but it clears up as soon as he calms down, your dog is healthy.
+It is nothing to worry about.
 When the runny nose goes on for several hours, however, even if it is clear, you should be concerned since it may be from a viral infection (like canine distemper or parainfluenza).

 - Most dogs with allergies will develop skin problems, unlike people who have symptoms like a runny nose and watery eyes.
 If your dog has a clear runny nose and is itching, taking care of the itching will probably resolve the runny nose.
-If you are interested in taking care of this yourself, there are some alternative, natural remedies for allergies available.
+If you are interested in taking care of this yourself and are willing to spend the time, there are some alternative, natural remedies for allergies available.

-- When the dog has a thick substance coming out of the nose, especially when it goes on for several hours, your dog may have an infection and you need to do something about it.
-You can take a warm cloth to remove the discharge from your dog's nostrils and make him more comfortable, but he is only going to be okay when he is treated.
+- When the dog has a thick substance coming out of the nose, especially when it is a green or yellow discharge and goes on for several hours, your dog may have an infection and you need to do something about it.
+You can take a warm cloth to remove the discharge from your dog's nostrils and make him more comfortable, but he is only going to be okay when you find out what is wrong and he is treated.
 If you do not want to put your dog on antibiotic therapy, you can try an immunostimulant like cat's claw, Echinacea, or Reishi mushrooms, but I recommend you do so after having your dog's runny nose diagnosed at your vet.

-- Some dogs with a yellowish runny nose will also start coughing, have problems breathing, and even be reluctant to move around.
+- Some dogs with a yellowish discharge from their runny nose will also start coughing, have problems breathing, and even be reluctant to move around.
 These problems might let you know that your dog has canine influenza and really needs to be treated.